Leopard 2: Portugal

 When the German government changed its position on the reexport of Leopard 2 tanks, it was reported that the Portuguese government was preparing to send four of their Leopard 2A6 tanks to Ukraine.
 On 4 February, Prime Minister António Costa confirmed that Portugal would send Leopards to Ukraine, but did not confirm the number of vehicles set to be delivered.
 It is understood that Portugal is working with Germany to obtain the necessary parts to repair inoperable tanks in its inventory of 37 Leopard 2 tanks, but it has been widely reported by local media that most are inoperable.
 Costa expressed hopes that Portuguese tanks would be delivered by March 2023.
-On 14 February, it was reported that Portugal had earmarked 3 Leopard 2A6 tanks for donation to Ukraine.
+On 14 February, it was reported that Portugal had earmarked three Leopard 2A6 tanks for donation to Ukraine.
+All three were confirmed donated on 27 March together with the 18 German Leopard 2A6.

 Slovakia

 On 25 January 2023, Slovakia announced it was not considering the transfer of any of its Leopard 2A4 tanks to Ukraine, but were willing to provide T-72 tanks if other allies replaced them with other tanks.
 The reason cited for this was that Slovakia had only received 1 of the 15 Leopard tanks it was promised as part of Germany's Ringtaush program, which it was getting in exchange for supplying Ukraine with 30 Soviet-era infantry fighting vehicles.